raganwald-deprecated/homoiconic/2013/01/madness.md

   //=> [ 1, 2, 3 ]
 ```

-JavaScript can have some surprises for us, but it has an inherent functional flexibility that allows us to make our own snadpaper to smooth out its knots and whorls.
+JavaScript can have some surprises for us, but it has an inherent functional flexibility that allows us to make our own sandpaper to smooth out its knots and whorls.

 ---